-To meet the full potential of private networks, TSPs sub-leasing spectrum to enterprises might look like a viable option.
-But sub-leasing of spectrum should be considered very carefully, as additional measures are needed to ensure that enterprise networks do not overlap with any public network or interfere with other enterprise networks.
+Sub-leasing of spectrum should be considered very carefully, as additional measures are needed to ensure that enterprise networks do not overlap with any public network or interfere with other enterprise networks.

-A new central entity can be formed, either as a co-operation between all established service providers or as a government backed entity, that is equipped with sufficient spectrum resources to satisfy enterprise requirements.
+Spectrum managing agency (government backed entity) can be formed, should be equipped with sufficient spectrum resources to satisfy enterprise requirements.
 The allocation of spectrum should follow careful assessment of how much spectrum enterprises actually need and should remain flexible to a degree that it can react to future increases in demand for spectrum.